 What Is an Executive Leadership Coach and How Can They Help?

-- Enhancing team performance via better communication and strategic thinking.
+• Improving team performance and strategic thinking.

 In essence, an executive leadership coach plays a pivotal role in shaping effective leaders who contribute substantially to organizational success.